 There are two ways you can make pumpkin puree at home:

-- Boiling method - You basically cut and peel pumpkin, and boil in the water until tender, and then mash into pumpkin puree.
-This method gives more watery pumpkin pure so puree needs additional straining.
+- Boiling method - Cut and peel the pumpkin, boil it in the water until tender, and then mash it into pumpkin puree.
+This method gives more watery pumpkin pure, so puree needs additional straining.

-- Roasting method - Baking produces the most flavor and gives the best puree, thick, and extra flavorful.
-Since I'm using the roasting method the most, today I'm going to explain that method.
+- Roasting method - Baking produces the most flavor and gives the best puree, thick and extra flavorful.
+Since I'm using the roasting method the most, today I will explain that method.

 Equipment needed